Martin McGuinness: From IRA terrorist to peacemaker

 To the Real IRA and others who refused to lay down their weapons, McGuinness was a sell-out.

 "Martin McGuinness is a Michael Collins waiting to happen, no doubt," Carlin told me.
-Collins, a leading Republican who negotiated with the British in the 1920s, was assassinated soon afterwards.
+Collins, a leading republican who negotiated with the British in the 1920s, was assassinated soon afterwards.

-"Leading Republicans away from the armed struggle and towards constitutional politics can be very, very dangerous business," explained McCann.
+"Leading republicans away from the armed struggle and towards constitutional politics can be very, very dangerous business," explained McCann.

 But McGuinness never backed away from his new found principles of politics and peace, and vindication came at the ballot box: Sinn Fein's popularity soared, and they became the most powerful Catholic party in Northern Ireland.